Skip to content

 Title: Behind the Desks

-Lee Taesung just got a job at his former high school.
-Naturally, he’s a bit nervous about returning to a place after so long, but he’s also nostalgic as he walks through its familiar gates.
+Lee Taesung just got a job at his former .
+Naturally, he's a bit nervous about returning to a place after so long, but he's also nostalgic as he walks through its familiar gates.
 One key memory that still brings him joy is when he was in the infirmary, slacking off and napping.
 He woke up briefly to find a stranger sitting by his bedside.
-The stranger covered Taesung’s eyes, keeping his identity somewhat vague and prompting Taesung to fall back asleep.
+The stranger covered Taesung's eyes, keeping his identity somewhat vague and prompting Taesung to fall back asleep.
 From then on, Taesung was in love with this stranger, and even today longs to reunite with him.

-To his surprise, while trying to find the main office for his first day, he runs into someone who looks very similar to his first love.
-He’s not totally sure it’s him, but he can’t help but feel drawn to this fellow teacher because of their similarities.
-The teacher’s name is Seo Sunny, also part of the science faculty (Taesung is the physics instructor, and Sunny is the chemistry instructor).
-Whether or not Sunny is the man Taesung has longed for all this time doesn’t matter in the end.
+To his surprise, while trying to find the main for his first day, he runs into someone who looks very similar to his first love.
+He's not totally sure it's him, but he can't help but feel drawn to this fellow teacher because of their similarities.
+The teacher's name is Seo Sunny, also part of the science faculty (Taesung is the physics instructor, and Sunny is the chemistry instructor).
+Whether or not Sunny is the man Taesung has longed for all this time doesn't matter in the end.
 Taesung wants Sunny and will do what he can to get close to him.

 Manhwa Review | All About Lust by TIRANO KIM